wazuh/wazuh-documentation/source/getting-started/use_cases/incident_response.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

-.. _active_response:
+.. _incident_response:

 Incident response
 =================

-:ref:`Wazuh agent <wazuh_agent>` automates the response to threats by running actions when they are detected.
-The agent has the ability to block network connections, stop running processes, or delete malicious files, among other actions.
-In addition, it can also run customized scripts developed by the user (for example, Python, Bash, or PowerShell).
+:ref:`Wazuh agent <wazuh_agent>` automates the response to threats by running actions when these are detected.
+The agent has the ability to block network connections, stop running processes, and delete malicious files, among other actions.
+In addition, it can also run customized scripts developed by the user, such as Python, Bash, or PowerShell.

-To use this feature, users define the conditions that will trigger the scripted actions, which usually involve threat detection and assessment.
-For example, a user could use log analysis rules to detect an intrusion attempt and an IP reputation database to assess the threat by looking for the source IP address of the attempted connection.
+To use this feature, users define the conditions that trigger the scripted actions, which usually involve threat detection and assessment.
+For example, a user can use log analysis rules to detect an intrusion attempt and an IP reputation database to assess the threat by looking for the source IP address of the attempted connection.

 In the scenario described above, when the source IP address is recognized as malicious (low reputation), the monitored system is protected by automatically setting up a firewall rule to drop all traffic from the attacker.
 Depending on the active response, this firewall rule is temporary or permanent.

 On Linux systems, the Wazuh agent usually integrates with the local iptables firewall for this purpose.
 On Windows systems, instead, it uses the null routing technique (also known as blackholing).
-Below you can find the configuration used to define two scripts that are used for automated connection blocking:
+Below you can find the configuration to define two scripts that are used for automated connection blocking:

   .. code-block:: xml